This is a re-post, slightly updated.

 No, you’re not done yet, because January is National Novel Test-Reading Month.
 This is when you send your manuscript to some trusted friends to look it over and tell you what you think.
 Four to six people is a good number of beta readers, but make sure you choose people who will be brutally honest with you.
 You don’t want their praise, you want their criticism.
 You want them to tell you what still isn’t working so you can fix it in February, which is National Novel Revising Month – The Sequel.

 Don’t undersell the importance of this step.
-By now you’ve gotten a little too familiar with your novel and aren’t seeing a lot of flaws anymore.
+By now you’ve gotten a little too familiar with your novel and aren’t seeing a lot of the flaws anymore.
 Outside eyes will catch the problems you’re no longer seeing.
 And don’t dismiss this as “art by committee.”
 Just because your readers make suggestions, you’re not obligated to heed them (though you’d be foolish to ignore them out of hand.
 Think about their critiques long and hard before you make a decision one way or the other).

 While the book is out with test-readers, you can consider whether you want to try and pursue a traditional publishing avenue or go the indie author route.
-Each approach has its own set of advantages and disadvantages, so consider what you need, want, and hope to get out of putting your book out there, and see which path fits better.
+Each approach has its own set of advantages and disadvantages (explained in detail here), so consider what you need, want, and hope to get out of putting your book out there, and see which path fits better.
 Personally, even if you decide to go with self publishing, going through the process of preparing your book for submission to agents and publishers is a good experience.
 It’ll help get you in a professional mindset, you’ll learn how to concisely describe your book and pitch it to a prospective reader — something you’ll have to do a lot as an indie author — and who knows?
 Maybe you’ll get picked up.

 You can find an extensive list of publishers and agents in the Writer’s Digest market guide, along with many helpful hints for putting a submission package together.
 I’d also advise checking out the SFWA Writer Beware page, especially if you go looking at small presses.